TheCodePub/vision-api-workshop/README.md

 #### Suggestion #2: Frame all the faces in a picture

-Use face detection and [boundingPoly](https://cloud.google.com/vision/reference/rest/v1/images/annotate#FaceAnnotation) and to add squares around peoples faces like this:
+Use face detection and [boundingPoly](https://cloud.google.com/vision/reference/rest/v1/images/annotate#FaceAnnotation) to add squares around peoples faces like this:

 ![Image of Yaktocat](http://cloudmesh.github.io/introduction_to_cloud_computing/_images/face-detection-people.jpg)